 Pusher, developed in collaboration with Infected Mushroom, enhances your audio using exciters, multi-band limiting/clipping, and more.

 If you are a fan of electronic music, you undoubtedly know about the duo Infected Mushroom.
-This plugin aims to capture their style of mixing and mastering in an easy-to-use plugin that is fit for individual instruments, busses, and even full mixes for mastering.
+This plugin aims to capture their style of mixing and mastering in an easy-to-use plugin that is fit for individual instruments, buses, and even full mixes for mastering.

 Then, dial in Low, Body, and High knobs to enhance and excite the low, low-mid, and high frequencies.
-All of them add harmonics to make your sound thicker, weightier, and sparkling.
+All of them add harmonics to make your sound thicker, weightier, and sparkling

 You could say the very definition of audio enhancement is excitement.
-Adding harmonics to any range of frequencies makes your audio sound fuller and pleasing.
+Adding harmonics to any range of frequencies makes your audio sound fuller and more pleasing.
 However, take care not to overdo it, as overly enhanced audio can sound overwhelming and harsh.
 What we like about this plugin is that you can enhance the low, mid, and high frequencies separately from a single plugin instance.

 - Stereo Control

 The second form of audio enhancement is stereo widening, and Pusher features a single knob labeled Stereo Image to make any stereo content wider.
 However, it focuses on the higher frequencies only, so the stereo correlation of your mix will likely remain positive.